-3. Text length and expansion
+3. Text Length and Expansion

 The length of the translated words can be different significantly compared to the source text.
 It can be either shorter or longer.
 For example, words in Italian can expand 3 times longer than the source word in English.
-In contrast, the text length is reduced by 20% when you translate English words to Chinese characters.
-While it is quite easy to deal with shorter texts, translations that expand too much might cause headache to translators and video editors since there is no space for the expansion.
+In contrast, the text length is reduced by 20% when you translate English words into Chinese characters.
+While it is quite easy to deal with shorter texts, translations that expand too much might cause headaches to translators and video editors since there is no space for expansion.

 The first solution is that during the preparation process, you should be aware of the possibilities of word expansion and give extra blank space for the text to grow.
 The second solution is preparing some extra footage in case your new script or the narration is longer.

-4. Technical considerations
+4. Technical Considerations